 Clyde Professorship in History

-The inaugural Aileen H. Clyde Professor in History is Colleen McDannell.
-Professor Colleen McDannell, who has served two terms as the inaugural Aileen H. Clyde Professor in History, has undergone the intensive undertaking of making the Clyde Archive more accessible to students and researchers, as well as introducing hundreds of students to the incredible resource of the Clyde Archive.
+The inaugural Aileen H. Clyde Professor in History was Colleen McDannell.
+She served two terms as the inaugural Aileen H. Clyde Professor in History (2019-2020; 2020-2021), and took on the intensive undertaking of making the Clyde Archive more accessible to students and researchers, as well as introducing hundreds of students to the incredible resource of the Clyde Archive in the classes she taught.

 Past Clyde Archive Students